 Georg-von-Vollmar AcademyKochel am See is beautifully located at Lake Kochel at the edge of the Bavarian Alps, approximately 70 km south of Munich, from where it can easily be reached by train (see below).

-Accommodation for a number of participants of the conference will be available at the Georg-von-Vollmar Academy for a reasonable daily rate.
+Accommodation for most participants of the conference will be available at the Georg-von-Vollmar Academy for a reasonable daily rate.
 The available rooms will be assigned on a first-come-first-served basis during the registration procedure (which is not open yet).